Rainbow-Dreamer/music_analysis_batch_language/README.md

 Cmaj7 | Dm11 | G9sus | Cmaj9#11
 IM7     ii11   V9sus   IM9#11
 ```
-Each chord and chord step is automatically aligned, saving you the trouble of laying out the chords yourself.
+Each chord and chord scale degree is automatically aligned, saving you the trouble of laying out the chords yourself.
 If it is to show the chord currently being played, then you can write
 ```
 1;Cmaj7;!D7;Fmaj7;Cmaj9(omit 3)$IM7;II7;IVM7;IM9